Real Stories Written by Real Tech Professionals

 David Wang is a product manager who takes a human-centered design approach when shipping a product.
 His current work involves developing and enriching the customer experience at Nordstrom (Trunk Club) throughout the native (mobile) app experience.

 Ying Wang is a software polymath with professional experience in full-stack web development and data engineering.
-He’s currently on sabbatical.

 Michael White is an assistant professor of genetics at Washington University School of Medicine in St. Louis.
 In the lab, he works on developing biotechnologies and understanding the mechanics of gene regulation.
-He previously wrote a column for Pacific Standard.

 Tony Yiu is a data scientist at Solovis.